telefonicaid/fiware-orion/doc/manuals/user/transient_entities.md

 }
 ```

-will make that entity to expire on October 12th, 2028 at 14:23.
+will make that entity to expire on October 12th, 2028 at 14:23 UTC.

 Additional considerations: